ebpf-io/ebpf.io-website/content/static-pages/what-is-ebpf/index.md

 ### What is eBPF.io?

 eBPF.io is a place for everybody to learn and collaborate on the topic of eBPF. eBPF is an open community and everybody can participate and share.
-Whether you want to read a first introduction to eBPF, find further reading material or make your first steps to becoming contributors to major eBPF projects, eBPF.io will help you along the way.
+Whether you want to read a first introduction to eBPF, find further reading material, or make your first steps to becoming contributors to major eBPF projects, eBPF.io will help you along the way.

 ### What do eBPF and BPF stand for?